Eli1254/Car-Log-Analyzer0/README.md

 ✅ Plot Boost vs RPM with smoothing
 ✅ Download augmented data

-## 🚀 How to run
+##  How to run
 1. Download file via accessport manager
 2. Run app and install dependecies (if needed):
 3. Upload csv file to app and view results

 *Beta Version (Tested for subaru but may work with other vehicles using csvs files through COBB or Open Source software).*
-* Horsepower estimation is a very ball-park estimate based on rough calculations and requires the parameters: Time (sec), RPM (RPM), and Req Torque (Nm) to function properly*
+ Horsepower estimation is a very ball-park estimate based on rough calculations and requires the parameters: Time (sec), RPM (RPM), and Req Torque (Nm) to function properly.